edu-diaz/Yamper/README.md

 The configurations available are:
 ```
-BATTLE_BOT: (string, default "yamper") The BattleBot module to use.
+BATTLE_BOT: (string, default "gptj") The BattleBot module to use.
 More on this below
 TIMER: (string, default OFF) Request initiating timer at the beginning of the battle or not
 SAVE_REPLAY: (bool, default False) Specifies whether or not to save replays of the battles
 LOG_LEVEL: (string, default "INFO") The Python logging level